sharontherese/sharon-kabel/content/post/ratzinger-fabricated-liturgy/index.md

 # A trip to Fontgombault Abbey

 Fr. de la Rocque's article was a discussion on some recent events; namely, a conference on the liturgy at Fontgombault Abbey, July 22-24, 2001.
 Cardinal Ratzinger, as prefect of the Congregation of the Doctrine of Faith, was one of the speakers.
 His remarks, "The Theology of the Liturgy," appeared in conference proceedings (published in 2002[^12] and translated into English in 2003[^13] by Margaret McHugh and Father John Parsons).
-It is unclear if Fr. de la Rocque attended the conference himself, but he definitely read the proceedings.
+It is unclear if Fr. de la Rocque attended the conference himself, but he seems to have read the proceedings.

 Ratzinger's speech directly referenced a book published by the SSPX: